 So here we'll look specifically into a chef hat pattern that are one those cool things to make when you've got kids participating in a cooking class, wanting to look the part of a chef.
 This simple kids' craft idea is what we will venture into, with easy and helpful steps on how to make a chef hat for kids.

 How to Begin:

-- To start out with the chef hat pattern, you need to first measure the crown of the child's head, and then cut out a 3 inch strip of paper, which will act as the base of the chef hat that will support the above part of the pattern atop the child's head.
+1. To start out with the chef hat pattern, you need to first measure the crown of the child's head, and then cut out a 3 inch strip of paper, which will act as the base of the chef hat that will support the above part of the pattern atop the child's head.

-- Once the measurement is made, glue the two vertical ends of the strip together making it a round rimmed base that will later be affixed to the rest of the hat.
+2. Once the measurement is made, glue the two vertical ends of the strip together making it a round rimmed base that will later be affixed to the rest of the hat.

-- To start off with the top, take the chart paper using the same measurements of the brim, so that it fits perfectly atop the ring you've just glued together.
+3. To start off with the top, take the chart paper using the same measurements of the brim, so that it fits perfectly atop the ring you've just glued together.
 Stick together the ends, so that you have a round cylindrical structure in front of you.

-- Using another chart paper, start pleating it by folding the paper and pinching it on either end in a one inch wide pleat, followed by a little space right after the pleat, where the next one begins again (follow this pattern till you reach your first pleat, all the way around the hat).
+4. Using another chart paper, start pleating it by folding the paper and pinching it on either end in a one inch wide pleat, followed by a little space right after the pleat, where the next one begins again (follow this pattern till you reach your first pleat, all the way around the hat).

-- Keep doing this until you have enough of pleats to stick onto the cylindrical portion of the hat (cut out any extra chart paper, measuring it accordingly before sticking it onto the hat).
+5. Keep doing this until you have enough of pleats to stick onto the cylindrical portion of the hat (cut out any extra chart paper, measuring it accordingly before sticking it onto the hat).

-- Once you're done pleating the paper, take the glue and cover the whole high cylindrical top with an even layer of it, and then affix your pleated paper atop this.
+6. Once you're done pleating the paper, take the glue and cover the whole high cylindrical top with an even layer of it, and then affix your pleated paper atop this.
 Make sure it is evenly glued down so that the pleats stand out in a manner that is uniform along the surface area of the cylindrical hat.

 Kids these days love certain foods they'll constantly demand for; you could tell them to get these favorite cutouts the next day, or have them print it out from online.
 They can randomly stick these on only around the brim portion of the completed chef hat.

-The above chef hat pattern idea, as you can see, is a pretty simple ensemble that doesn't require much effort.
+The given chef hat pattern idea, as you can see, is a pretty simple ensemble that doesn't require much effort.
 To make arts and crafts sessions a little interesting, you could have kids bring in white berets, and use this as a fluffy top to affix onto a handmade brimmed bottom to make the other kind of fluffy chef hat that is also spotted among some chefs.